dm: Dotfile Manager

 Each command has optional flags which modify the default behaviour as the usage help describes below:

-Options: -q Be quiet -s <path> Set dotfile source path (default: ~/.dotfiles) -r Remove existing symlinks if broken (sync) -f Force overwriting existing files, implies -r (sync, add) -b Backup existing files (sync) -n Dry run, don't actually do anything (sync, add) -h This help
+Options: -q Be quiet -s <path> Set dotfile source path (default: ~/.dotfiles) -r Remove existing symlinks if broken (sync) -f Force overwriting existing files, implies -r (sync, add) -o Skip backup of existing files (sync) -n Dry run, don't actually do anything (sync, add) -h This help

 Q: What about deeply nested files?